 Calculating Margin Requirements with BluFX Accounts

 Margin available and margin required are 2 different things because the total size position a trader can put on will depend on the currency pair and its ‘cost’ to trade.
 The ‘cost’ of a pair will depend on its volatility, the exchange rate of the currency and the risk the pair present to the broker.
 The risk to the broker is primarily customers losing more money than they have in their accounts.
-BluFX and its traders trade through a broker and are therefore subject to the same risk and therefore margin parameters as other customers.
+BluFX and its traders trade through STP (passes on the trades to the big banks) FCA broker and are therefore subject to the same risk and margin parameters as professional customers.

 If a customer has 100k and the currency pair has an exchange rate of 1 and a margin requirement of 100K, then he will only be able to trade 1 lot which is $100,000.
 But only if the broker allows customers to commit 100% of the funds they have available – the available margin.
 If we discount the exchange rate factor, most brokers have a required margin amount of a percentage less than 100% of available margin, and this percentage can vary according to the pair and the prevailing conditions.
 If a broker has 80% threshold it means they will stop a trader when he still has 20% in his account to provide them with a buffer if the worst comes to the worst according to their risk expectation for that pair.